timwaters/mapwarper/README_API.md

 Returns a map's status.
 This request is used to poll a map while it is being transfered from the NYPL image server to the map server.

 This request returns text.
-If a map has no status (i.e., it has not been transferred yet), this request will return the status "loading."
+If a map has no status (i.e., has not been transferred yet), this request will return the status "loading."

 While the request usually takes a few seconds, it could take several.
 Sometimes, the request does not succeed.